rbluethl/practical-csharp/README.md

 # Coding Guidelines

-A mostly reasonable approach to write clean, readable, understandable and maintainable code in C#.
+A mostly reasonable approach to write clean, readable, understandable and maintainable C# code.

 ## Implicit types

-### Use `var` whenever appropriate and possible.
+### Use `var` whenever appropriate and possible

 ❌ DON'T
 ```C#